You have the prospect who you know would benefit from working with you, but they simply will not respond to you.

 5. Walk Away

 Some prospects are simply not worth the effort.
-If the prospect you know you could help would in the end simply not generate enough business to make your time worthwhile, then it’s time to move on.
+If the prospect you know you could help would simply not generate enough business to make your time worthwhile, then it’s time to move on.